 The first step in treating vertigo is understanding its cause.
 Vertigo can stem from problems in the inner ear or the brain.
 Many conditions can trigger vertigo, including:

-• Ménière’s disease – A chronic inner ear disorder that leads to episodes of vertigo, hearing loss and tinnitus.
+Ménière’s disease is a chronic inner ear disorder that leads to episodes of vertigo, hearing loss and tinnitus.

-• Neurological conditions – Stroke, multiple sclerosis, and brain tumors can affect balance centers in the brain, leading to central vertigo.
+Stroke, multiple sclerosis and brain tumors can affect balance centers in the brain, leading to central vertigo.

-• Medications – Certain antibiotics, anti-inflammatories, and cardiovascular drugs may cause vertigo as a side effect.
+Certain antibiotics, anti-inflammatory medications and cardiovascular drugs may cause vertigo as a side effect.

-• Head injuries – Trauma can disrupt the vestibular system, leading to vertigo symptoms.
+Trauma to the head can disrupt the vestibular system, leading to vertigo symptoms.

 In some cases, vertigo may be linked to systemic issues like low blood pressure, diabetes, or even prolonged bed rest.
 Because vertigo has many potential causes, a thorough evaluation is key to identifying the source and guiding treatment.